 —About Karen Silve

 Silve has exhibited throughout the world.
 In 2015, her work was collected by the new U.S. Consulate in Monterrey, Mexico for their permanent collection.
-In addition, Silve has exhibited her work extensively in solo exhibitions including at the Portland Performing Arts Center, the Forsyth Center Gallery at Texas A&M University, the Visual Art Center of Northwest Florida, the Tuscaloosa Performing Arts Center and the West Linn Public Library in Oregon.
-Group exhibitions include those at the Embassy in Doha, Qatar as part of the Art in Embassies Program, the Jemison-Carnegie Heritage Museum Talledega AL, and she was a Resident Artist at Texas A&M University in 2011.
+In addition, Silve has exhibited her work extensively in solo exhibitions including at the Portland Performing Arts Center, the Forsyth Center at Texas A&M University, the Visual Art Center of Northwest Florida, the Tuscaloosa Performing Arts Center and the West Linn Public Library in Oregon.
+Group exhibitions include those at the Embassy in Doha, Qatar as part of the Art in Embassies Program, the Dixon Museum in Memphis TN, the Jemison-Carnegie Heritage Museum Talledega AL, and she was a Resident Artist at Texas A&M University in 2011.

 Silve’s memories, surroundings and interactions inform her works.
 As elegantly described by Peter Frank, Associate Editor of Fabrik Magazine and art critic for The Huffington Post, Silve takes “cues from Cézanne no less than from De Kooning, from Marin no less than from Mitchell, Silve embraces a history of modernist mark-making in order to respond adequately to a world of colors and volumes and temperatures.
 Without painting landscapes or still lifes, Silve is still a painter of space and the things it contains.
 She takes inspiration from the places she inhabits and the objects and events she witnesses to “charge” her art.
 Her paintings do not describe or even suggest her surroundings so much as taste of them.
 We come away from Silve’s canvases less with an idea of what the Pacific Northwest or the south of France looks like than with a feel of, and for, northern Oregon and the Mediterranean interior, perhaps in the same painting. ....Silve’s painting, however, is not simply about nature, but is natural, the way Monet’s and Mitchell’s is.
 Like those imposing predecessors, Silve is not content to reflect, but must embody, observation and sensation in her work.”